-Web 3.0, the next iteration of the internet, is a concept that is being discussed more and more in tech circles.
-Especially as its central ideas are based around important concepts that tie into the NFT space.
-Both are quite closely linked and, to help you understand more about them, we’ve come up with a little guide of terms you should know if you want to get into NFTs.
+Initially, Web 3.0, the next iteration of the Internet, is a concept being discussed increasingly in tech circles.
+While its central ideas are based on essential concepts that tie into the NFT space, both are closely linked to helping you understand more about them.
+We’ve developed a little guide of terms you should know if you want to get into NFTs.

 What is Web 3.0?

-In this version, the web is a decentralised online ecosystem built on the blockchain.
-That means that no one company, organisation or entity completely owns the internet, but every user can own certain parts of it and affect change through their creations and transactions on the blockchain.
+In this version, the web is a decentralized online ecosystem built on the blockchain.
+That means no company, organization, or entity wholly owns the Internet.
+Still, every user can hold certain parts of it and affect change through their creations and transactions on the blockchain.

-As we said, Web 3 is an important part of the NFT world, and here are the terms you need to know to navigate it.
+As we said, Web 3 is an essential part of the NFT world, and here are the terms you need to know to navigate it.

-Airdrop is the term used to refer to bonuses or free collectables.
+Airdrop is the term used to refer to bonuses or free collectibles.
 This is a way of promoting a new NFT or adding to the popularity of an existing one.
-They are promotional tools that can increase the user base for an NFT collection
+They are promotional tools that can increase the user base for an NFT collection.

-A blockchain is a digitally distributed, immutable ledger in which recording transactions and tracking assets are facilitated.
-You can think of it as a decentralised or distributed database.
+A blockchain is a digitally distributed, immutable ledger that facilitates recording transactions and tracking assets.
+Also, you can think of it as a decentralized or distributed database.

-A collection is a body of work, like a store or gallery and refers to a series of NFTs all grouped together.
-An NFT collection can be grouped by the owner in any particular way they want, maybe by artist or theme.
+While the collection is a body of work, like a store or gallery, and refers to a group of NFTs.
+Meanwhile, the NFT collection can be grouped by the owner in any particular way they want, maybe by artist or theme.

-A crypto wallet is an application or hardware device that allows individuals to store and retrieve digital items, like cryptocurrency and NFTs.
+A crypto wallet is an application or hardware device allowing individuals to store and retrieve digital items, such as cryptocurrency and NFTs.

-Dapp is short for Decentralised App, which is a blockchain-integrated website built on a decentralised network, combining smart contracts with frontend user interfaces.
+Dapp is short for Decentralised App, a blockchain-integrated website built on a decentralized network, combining smart contracts with front-end user interfaces.

 This is simply a launch or a release.
 When an NFT drops, it usually means it becomes available for trading in the market.